MilesMcBain/tflow/README.md

    in one place when you go to add sandboxing with `renv`, `packarat`, and `switchr` etc.

-4. Take advantage of automation for loading `targets` targets at the cursor with the 'loadd target at cursor' addin.
+4. Take advantage of automation for loading `targets` targets at the cursor with the 'load target at cursor' addin.
+Or the `tflow` addin: 'load editor targets' to load all targets referred to in the current editor.

 ## Opinions